 Top Journal Article Databases for USP

 Urban Studies is an interdisciplinary subject, which means you will find relevant articles in databases covering a variety of subject areas.
 Some of the databases below are specifically related to the field of Urban Studies & Planning, while others are very general and multidisciplinary.
-If you can't find articles on your topic, browse Subjects A-Z for more journal article databases in a variety of disciplines, or contact the Library for assistance.
+If you can't find articles on your topic using the databases below, you can also try browsing Subjects A-Z to find other subject guides and the recommended databases for those disciplines.

 A multidisciplinary database that indexes and abstracts articles in more than 10,900 journals and other publications.
 This is a great database to start your research.
 Use the “Choose Databases” link to search this database simultaneously with Urban Studies Abstracts and America History and Life.